Ever met a fieldworker

 stammering?
 Don't worry.
 Journalists get this: 'I'd rather

-not say anything about that.'
+not say anything about that'.
 Or: 'don't quote my name

-with that.'
 Laboratory research is usually aimed at discovering

 collective behavioral mechanisms of the stimulus-response